This post contains affiliate links. Please see our disclosure policy for more information

 Seasoning with salt is an important step for any piece of beef.
 When we cook a brisket in the oven, we always season with kosher salt and place it in the refrigerator 8-24 hours before cooking it.
 The salt helps break down the beef’s muscle protein, draws moisture to the surface of the meat, and ultimately has a hydrating effect.
 Bottom line — it makes the brisket juicier.

 Remember, patience is a must when cooking brisket!
-It needs to cook for about 40 minutes per pound, and we recommend using a digital meat thermometer.
+It needs to cook for about 40 minutes per pound, and we recommend using a digital meat thermometer (we like this one).
+The end goal is fork tender brisket.
+Yum!

 According to a study done by Cook’s Illustrated, “To achieve tender and juicy brisket in a reasonable amount of time (about 4 hours), the key is to hold the meat between 180 and 200 degrees.”

-Once the brisket has reached your desired temperature, pull it from the oven.
-Then, let it rest for at least 15 minutes before you cut and serve.
+Like any good piece of meat, brisket must rest after cooking.
 Resting the meat lets the brisket’s fibers relax and widen so that juices redistribute throughout the cut of beef.

 - 4-5 pound Beef Brisket